Team Performance with Test Scores: Team Selection by Test Score

 \xhdr{The Lower Bound} We now move on to a lower bound.
 We first give a lower bound for the case $h = 1$, when $g_h = \mathbb{E}(\max(\cdot))$, and show how to extend this for general $h$.
 To prove the $h= 1$ case, we will use our transformation in Lemma \ref{lemma: topvalbound} to zero all values lower than the top $1/2k$ quantile, and prove a lower bound on random variables with total positive probability mass $\leq 1/2k$.
 We thus first state and derive this.

 \begin{lemma} Let $X_1,...,X_k$ all have total positive probability mass $\leq \frac{1}{2k}$, with $f_1(X_i) \geq c$ for all $i$.
 Then

 \end{lemma}

 \begin{proof} For any $X_i$, let $A_i$ be the event that $X_i$ is nonzero.
+We lower bound the expected maximum as follows: given $X_1,...,X_k$ in that order, we output the value of the first nonzero random variable we come across (starting from $X_1$ and finishing at $X_k$.)

-We lower bound the expected maximum with an approximate max-finding algorithm: \begin{itemize} \item[•] If $X_1$ is nonzero, the algorithm outputs $X_1$ \item[•] Else if $X_1$ is zero but $X_2$ is nonzero, the algorithm outputs $X_2$, and so on. \item[•] If $X_1,...,X_{k-1}$ are all zero, then the algorithm outputs $X_k$ \end{itemize} The output value of this algorithm is thus pointwise less than or equal to the true maximum, so its expected value is a lower bound on the expected maximum.
+This output value is pointwise less than or equal to the true maximum, so its expected value is a lower bound on the expected maximum.
 But its expected value is just

 Noting that $\mathbb{P}(A_i) \mathbb{E}(X_i|A_i) = \mathbb{E}(X_i)$ and that $(1 - \mathbb{P}(A_i)) \geq (1 - \frac{1}{2k})$, we get

 Using the lower bound of $\mathbb{E}(X_i) \geq \frac{f_1(X_i)}{k}$ from Lemma \ref{lem:rare_potbound}, summing up the geometric series, and noting $(1 - \frac{1}{2k})^k \geq ( \mre )$, we have